Our Mission

 Why We Built Settled

 The idea for Settled came from personal experience.
-When a family member passed away, we faced the Florida probate system with no preparation.
+When a family member passed away, we faced the probate system with no preparation.
 The court clerk was helpful but overwhelmed.
 The attorney spoke in statutes.
 Online searches returned pages of ads.
 Finding basic answers to simple questions took far longer than it should have.

 Our Approach to Information